systematic-magic/AgingPubMed/research_papers_pdf.rst

 9.2.
 Check that "Copyright:" is formatted in black and bold font

 9.3.
-Check that copyright sting starts with:
+Check that copyright string starts with:

 :sample:`Last name of first author et al.`